GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 Though it was still trading near four-year highs, the dollar

-index was on track to end a record-long rally with its first
+was on track to end a record-long rally with its first weekly

 Euro zone bond yields bounced off record lows after top